Neighbourhood Services

 Who is responsible for maintaining trees?

 We are responsible for looking after trees in public open spaces on our land.
+We will only go out to trees on our land if they are dead, diseased or dangerous.
+In accordance with our tree policy, we will not undertake work on trees that are restricting light.
 Local councils are responsible for trees on their land.
 You are responsible for trees in your garden.

 Open/Close Icon